 Staff members at every Illinois nursing facility are required to provide a level of care sufficient to prevent urinary tract infections and cross-contamination.
 Unfortunately, because of overcrowded conditions, insufficient training or minimal staffing, often times proper standards of care are not provided to the patients.
 As a result, many residents develop urinary tract infections or other serious contagious diseases that are detrimental to their health and well-being.
-Rosenfeld Injury Lawyers provide legal representation to injured, neglected and abused residents of Illinois skilled nursing homes like Heartland Manor Nursing Center who have suffered harm due to the negligent actions of their caregivers.
+Rosenfeld Injury Lawyers LLC provide legal representation to injured, neglected and abused residents of Illinois skilled nursing homes like Heartland Manor Nursing Center who have suffered harm due to the negligent actions of their caregivers.

 Heartland Manor Nursing Center